 Your doctor may refer you to a specialist for disease screenings and ask questions to determine your need for social services.
 The goal is to keep you healthy and address issues that affect your health.

 The Annual Wellness Visit isn’t a physical exam.
-Also, the “Welcome to Medicare” visit is different from the annual checkup.
+Also, the “Welcome to Medicare” visit differs from the annual checkup.

-What Do I Bring To My Medicare Annual Wellness Visit?
+What Do I Bring To My Medicare Wellness Visit?

 Your doctor will review your medications for drug interactions and set up refills.
 They will also ensure your medical records have an updated list of medications.

-What is Not Covered In Medicare Annual Wellness Visit?
+What is Not Covered In Medicare Wellness Visit?

 To most people’s surprise, the Medicare Annual Wellness Visit doesn’t include a physical exam.
 Also, if services go beyond prevention, you may incur charges.